 Introducing an exciting new resource designed to help countries, regions and cities to stop plastic pollution in its tracks: The National Guidance for Plastic Pollution Hotspotting and Shaping Action!

-Co-developed in partnership with EA — Shaping Environmental Action, the United Nations Environment Programme (UNEP), International Union for Conservation of Nature (IUCN) and the Life Cycle Initiative, the Guidance provides a first-of-its-kind methodology for countries, regions and cities to identify plastic leakage hotspots and locate their impacts along the value chain.
+Co-developed by the United Nations Environment Programme (UNEP) and International Union for Conservation of Nature (IUCN) with technical support from Quantis and EA — Shaping Environmental Action and the Life Cycle Initiative, the Guidance provides a first-of-its-kind methodology for countries, regions and cities to identify plastic leakage hotspots and locate their impacts along the value chain.
 It will be invaluable in helping government and other stakeholders design, plan and implement policy instruments and actions to reduce plastic pollution.

 A first-of-its-kind methodology for countries, regions and cities to make meaningful progress on tackling plastic pollution.